 HOME AND COMMUNITY BASED SERVICES (HCBS)

-TRI Center’s new Home and Community Based Services (HCBS) program was established to provide people with Serious Mental Illness (SMI), Substance Use Disorder (SUD), or both with access to services that will optimize their quality of life and reduce symptoms of mental illness and substance use disorders.
+TRI Center’s new Home and Community Based Services (HCBS) and Community Oriented Recovery Empowerment Services (CORES) programs were established to provide people with Serious Mental Illness (SMI), Substance Use Disorder (SUD), or both with access to services that will optimize their quality of life and reduce symptoms of mental illness and substance use disorders.
 The overall goal of the program is to reduce hospitalizations and institution visits.

 Our HCBS program’s approach to recovery is person-centered, evidence-based, and focused on personal empowerment.
 Patients will receive services at TRI Center and/or their own community, with the overall goal of developing productive lives.

-TRI Center will be providing five different HCBS services:
+TRI Center will be providing the following HCBS/CORES services:

 FAMILY SUPPORT AND TRAINING